elha/TeslaBMS/README.md

 # TeslaBMS

-Based off work done by Collin Kidder
+Based off work done by Collin Kidder and Tom de Bree.

-Designed to work with my own board design and a Teensy 3.2
+# Homestorage

+Implementing a bridge between two Tesla Model S battery modules (24V each) and a victron energy setup using a CCGX and a MultiGrid 48/3000/35 inverter.

+Simplified Setup using a Teensy 3.5 using the built-in CAN-interface and a 5V/3.3V level shifter.
+No Shunt used yet.